-The Remuneration for executive directors of the Company should ideally comprise of fixed and variable performance-based pay, with greater percentage allocated to performance-based pay.
-Accordingly, as a good governance practice, the Company should enlist a performance criteria objective in nature for the employees/ directors for the payment of proposed remuneration and incentivize the employees/ directors to continue with the company.
+Performance criteria: As a good governance practice, the Company should enlist a performance criteria, objective in nature, for the executive remuneration and incentivize the directors to continue with the Company.
 To align remuneration with long term performance of the Company, such performance criteria should be on a multi-year basis.

-SES will analyze the past remuneration paid to the Promoters and Non-Promoter Executive Directors and in case of asymmetry in their remuneration, SES will recommend AGAINST further increase in Director's remuneration which either maintains or increases skewness.
+Remuneration Skewness: SES will analyze the past remuneration paid to the Executive Directors and in case of asymmetry in their remuneration, SES will not support the director's remuneration proposal which either maintains or increases skewness.